viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 It has also come in useful to give him some treats for being a Good Boy™ while I'm spending my day at the office.

 In this tutorial you can follow along and build your own pet feeder.
-You will use the Viam app's [Data Manager](/manage/data/) to train a custom machine learning model that recognizes your pet and use the [Machine Learning Service](/services/ml/) and the [Vision Service](/services/vision/) to use it on your robot.
+You will use the Viam app's [Data Manager](/manage/data/) to train a custom machine learning model that recognizes your pet and use the [Machine Learning Service](/services/ml/) and the [vision service](/services/vision/) to use it on your robot.
 The final component is a stepper motor and a 3D printed model which holds and dispenses treats when your pet is recognized.

 ## Requirements